jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 ### 2.3 ReCaS-Bari Services Guides

-Below, there are the links to guide for all ReCaS-Bari GPU-cluster services.
+In the bottom rows you will find links to guides for all ReCaS-Bari GPU-cluster services.

 ## 3 Installing new Python modules